leoguzi/mywallet-back/README.md

 npm run test-watch
 ```

 The production environment (npm start) is configured for the heroku deployment.
-If you wish to run in production locally you must edit the database.js file to point to a valid .env with the following the .env.exemple.
+If you wish to run in production locally you must edit the database.js file to point to a valid .env file following the .env.exemple.

 # Routes Guide